yaniferhaoui/contracts/tutorials/04-UserRegistry.md

 ##### 1- Create a user registry

-Let's create a user registry with a base currency in CHF
+Let's create a user registry with a base currency in CHF.
+The registry will includes the n users from the accounts array.
+And the users will be valid until the 2025-01-01.

 ```javascript
 users = await UserRegistry.new("My User Registry", web3.utils.fromAscii("CHF"), accounts, new Date("2025-01-01").getTime() / 1000)